 Dr Gladys has also started Gorilla Conservation Coffee, a social enterprise that helps the coffee farmers bordering the park to make a better living for themselves and their families.
 The co-op that she formed pays a premium for their organic arabica beans and for every kilogram of beans sold US$1.50 goes back to gorilla conservation.

-Dr Ben Davidson has been invited to stay on for the duration of the research project with CTPH and will complete his masters in June 2019 with the completion of his thesis.
+Dr Ben Davidson has been invited to stay on for the duration of the research project with CTPH and completed his masters in August 2019 with the completion of his thesis.
 He is looking forward to future work with Dr Gladys and her team and playing some small part in ensuring a future for the mountain gorilla.

 Gorilla Conservation Coffee is the only Ugandan coffee expressly created to help conserve the mountain gorillas by directly supporting farmers living around the gorillas’ habitat in subcounties bordering Bwindi Impenetrable National Park.
 Conservation Through Public Health is working with Uganda Wildlife Authority, local communities and other organizations, to improve education, healthcare and livelihoods, so that humans and mountain gorillas – like Kanyonyi and his family – can coexist.
 Together, we can make a direct difference for smallholder farmers and critically endangered mountain gorillas.